 Capital Management.
-We are subject to various regulatory capital requirements administered by the FDIC, including a risk-based capital measure.
-The risk-based capital guidelines include both a definition of capital and a framework for calculating risk-weighted assets by assigning balance sheet assets and off-balance sheet items to broad risk categories.
-At December 31, 2019, we exceeded all of our regulatory capital requirements.
+We are subject to various regulatory capital requirements administered by our regulators.
+At December 31, 2020, we meet all capital adequacy requirements to which we are subject, including, CBLR.
 We are considered "well capitalized" under regulatory guidelines.
 See "Regulation and Supervision-Bank Regulation-Capital Adequacy Requirements" and Note 13 of the notes to the consolidated financial statements included in this offering circular.

 Off-Balance Sheet Arrangements.
-In the normal course of operations, we engage in a variety of financial transactions that, in accordance with generally accepted accounting principles, are not recorded in our financial statements.
+In the normal course of operations, we engage in a variety of financial transactions that, in accordance with GAAP, are not recorded in our financial statements.
 These transactions involve, to varying degrees, elements of credit, interest rate and liquidity risk.
 Such transactions are used primarily to manage customers' requests for funding and take the form of loan commitments and lines of credit.
 For information about our loan commitments and unused lines of credit, see Note 11 of the notes to the consolidated financial statements included in this offering circular.

-For the year ended December 31, 2019, we did not engage in any off-balance sheet transactions reasonably likely to have a material effect on our financial condition, results of operations or cash flows.
+For the year ended December 31, 2020, we did not engage in any off-balance sheet transactions reasonably likely to have a material effect on our financial condition, results of operations or cash flows.